Freetime-Maker/Freetime-Maker-Shop/README.md

 # Freetime-Maker-Shop
-The Official Freetime Maker Shop.
+The official Shop from Freetime Maker